Characteristics of the plant Cotinus coggygria Scop.

-Characteristics: Light-brown to brown amorphous powder, with specific odour, slightly soluble in water and in ethanol 50%.
+Characteristics: Light-brown to brown amorphous powder, with specific odour.

 Content of active substancies:

-Flavonoids, determined as apigenin, based on dry substance, %: 15.0
+Flavonoids, determined as apigenin, based on dry substance, %, not less than: 15.0

-Flavonoids, determined as quercetin, based on dry substance, %: 2.0
+Flavonoids, determined as quercetin, based on dry substance, %, not less than: 2.0

-Control: The qualitative indices of the product are controled in accordance with company documentation, in which are included the assay methods and their validity concerning linearity and repetition.
+Control: The qualitative indices of the product are controlled in accordance with the company documentation, in which the assay methods and their validity concerning linearity and repetition are included.

 Shelf life:3 (three) years from the date of production.

 Application: It is used alone or in combination with other plant extracts in production of food or feed additives.